SatorImaging/OpenManual/README.md

 #### Controls for PDF Output

 You can use `class="print--hidden"` to hide content from "Print to PDF" output.
+`class="print--d-none"` is also available, note that this will change page layout.

 If you want to add page break for PDF explicitly, use: `<div class="print--page-break"></div>`